camelot-framework/camelot-sandbox/README.md

 # Camelot Sandbox
+Example allowing to launch camelot plugin project with the ActiveMQ & Hazelcast multi-node environment

 ## Prerequisites
 * Docker >= 1.6.2
 * Docker Compose >= 1.3.1
 * JDK >= 1.7
 * Maven >= 3.13
+* Boot2Docker (on Mac)

 ## How to use
 * Clone project